Johnny Science: Drag king and FTM activism

 Science began teaching drag king workshops in 1989, which consisted of teaching people assigned female at birth how to present themselves as male via makeup and clothing.
 He also provided information about phalloplasty in early meetings.
 These were hosted in Annie Sprinkle's apartment, later dubbed the "Annie Sprinkle Transformation Salon."
 During this time, Science sometimes went by John Grant and Johnny Armstrong.
 In 1990, Diane Torr attended one of these workshops and noticed that there seemed to be no movement or vocal training.
 They began collaborating on the workshops together, which often included taking their participants out into spaces like parks and strip clubs to see if they "passed" as male to the people around them.
 Science taught these workshops all across America, and taught several internationally as well.
 According to Diane Torr, "We were then both determined to get the phrase “drag king” and the concept behind that - the idea of male impersonation by a female - included in common parlance."
 Science insisted he had come up with the term drag king during his lifetime.

-Throughout the 90s, Johnny Science made appearances on The Joan Rivers Show, The Phil Donahue Show, Jerry Springer, The Montel Williams Show, and Geraldo in order to promote visibility for trans men, drag kings, and female to male cross dressers.
+Throughout the 90s, Johnny Science advertised Linda/Les and Annie and did drag king makeup on The Joan Rivers Show, The Phil Donahue Show, Jerry Springer, The Montel Williams Show, and Geraldo in order to promote visibility for trans men, drag kings, and female to male cross dressers.
 In the late 90s he founded The Drag King Club, which was a social group for women who cross-dressed.
-Science also briefly aired a weekly cable television show "That Show!
+Science also aired a weekly cable television show "That Show!
 With Johnny Science" (also called Drag King Club with Johnny Science) on Manhattan Neighborhood Network community access television.
 This show interviewed all of the leading drag kings of the day, talked about art and culture, and showed makeup transformations onscreen.
 According to Kit Rachlin in Science's obituary, the show ran until 1998 but an article in the New York Times from January 2000 reported that it was still airing on channel 57.